moondance-labs/tanssi-docs/node-operators/sequencers/offboarding/index.md

 What you’ll learn:

-- **Undelegating your self-delegation** - steps to remove your self-bonded stake and ensure your sequencer is no longer listed as an eligible participant
+- **Removing your self-delegation** - steps to remove your self-bonded stake and ensure your sequencer is no longer listed as an eligible participant
 - **Unmapping session keys** - how to unmap your session keys, properly severing the connection between your node and your account

 ## Explore What This Section Covers